ucsc-ospo/ucsc-ospo.github.io/README.md

 # The Open Source Program Office, UC Santa Cruz

-This website is based on the [Wowchemy](https://wowchemy.com), a website framework using [Hugo](https://github.com/gohugoio/hugo) that can be deployed with GitHub and Netlify.
-The theme of the OSPO website is the [Research Group Theme](https://research-group.netlify.app/).

 ## How to add a new project idea to the Open Source Research Experience

 ### Instructions for adding/updating a project